sigmdel/TFT_eTouch/README_TOO.md

 | TFT_ETOUCH_MISO | 39 |
 | TFT_ETOUCH_MOSI | 32 |

-These default macro definitions can be overridden but it should not be necessary to adjust these values.
+These default macro definitions can be overridden but that should not be necessary.

 ## 6. Configuring TFT_eTouch in the Arduino IDE